 Multiple Units of Measure

 Due to the nature of the products, food items are often purchased and sold using different units of measure.
-For example, a company may buy and sell the same products by weight, units, volume, etc. – and an effective software optimized for food distribution should be able to account for the variance.
+A company may buy and sell the same products by weight, units, volume, etc. – and an effective software optimized for food distribution should be able to account for the variance.
+The ability to track multiple UOMs is different from requiring catch weight functionality as per the example below.

 These are just a few of the features that most food distribution companies find useful in a software system.
 In addition to the basic inventory and accounting features that most companies will need, lot tracking, landed cost tracking, multiple units of measurement and flexible pricing provide a strong foundation for food distribution companies.
 It is important for companies to carefully evaluate potential software vendors to ensure that their solution encompasses the features outlined above, as well as any additional features that are identified throughout a detailed sales and implementation process.